KlovnDEV/NorskPixel/resources/[qb]/qb-vehiclesales/README.md

 # norskpixel-vehiclesales
-Used Car Sale for QB-Core Framework :blue_car:
+Used Car Sale for norskpixel-Core Framework :blue_car:

 # License